High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46

-\begin{enumerate} \item{\textit{The compactness of dust emission}; All of the nine size-measured galaxies show relatively compact dust emission compared to CO~(2--1) line emission by a factor of {$2.8\pm1.4$} (Figure \ref{fig:Fig5}).
-The average sizes are $R_{e,{\rm CO}}=1.82\pm0.48$ kpc and $R_{e,870{\rm\mu m}}=0.79\pm0.47$} kpc. \item{\textit{{Enhanced} star formation at the central region}; We demonstrate the resolved Kennicutt-Schmidt relation for nine CO emitters by dividing each galaxy into two sub-regions.
-We find the trend that the central region has a shorter gas depletion timescale of $\langle \tau_{\rm cen} \rangle=0.48\pm0.27$ Gyr compared to the extended region, which is consistent with the compactness of the dust emission (Figure \ref{fig:Fig6}).
-This can be {attributed} to the enhanced star formation activity at the central {$\sim1$ kpc region} of the galaxies.} \item{\textit{Evidence of transition from star-forming to passive members}; We find an agreement between the 870 $\mu$m radii of CO emitters and the 1.6 $\mu$m radii of passive members in the stellar mass-size distribution (Figure \ref{fig:Fig7} {right}).
-This suggest that the star-forming region in CO emitters will become a concentrated stellar-bulge component, which {is expected to be seen in passive galaxies by $z=1.27$ ($\sim 0.5$ Gyr after $z=1.46$)}}. \item{\textit{No effect of early-stage mergers}; From the {CLEANed images} of CO~(2--1) line emission, we classify 17 CO emitters into early-stage mergers and non-mergers, and six of them are found to be {early-stage} mergers.
-We do not find a significant difference {in sizes measured by ALMA and in spatially resolved star formation properties} between these six mergers and other galaxies.
-This implies that early-stage mergers {do not play an important role in the} high-density environments as predicted by gas-rich merger simulations.} \end{enumerate}
+\begin{enumerate} \item{\textit{The compactness of the dust emission.} All of the nine size-measured galaxies show relatively compact dust emission compared to the CO~$J$~=~2--1 line emission by a factor of {$2.8\pm1.4$} (Figure \ref{fig:Fig5}).
+The average sizes are $R_{e,{\rm CO}}=1.82\pm0.48$ kpc and $R_{e,870{\rm\mu m}}=0.79\pm0.47$} kpc. \item{\textit{Enhanced star formation in the central region.} We demonstrate the resolved KS relation for the nine CO emitters by dividing each galaxy into two subregions.
+We find a trend that the central region has a shorter gas depletion timescale of $\langle \tau_{\rm cen} \rangle=0.48\pm0.27$ Gyr compared to the extended region, which is consistent with the compactness of the dust emission (Figure \ref{fig:Fig6}).
+This can be {attributed} to the enhanced star formation activity in the central {$\sim1$ kpc region} of the galaxies.} \item{\textit{Evidence of transition from star-forming to passive members.} We find an agreement between the 870 $\mu$m radii of the CO emitters and the 1.6 $\mu$m radii of the passive members in the stellar mass-size distribution (Figure \ref{fig:Fig7}, {right}).
+This suggests that the star-forming regions in the CO emitters will become concentrated stellar bulge components, which are expected to be seen in passive galaxies by $z=1.27$ ($\sim 0.5$ Gyr after $z=1.46$)}. \item{\textit{No effect of early-stage mergers.}; From the {CLEANed images} of the CO~$J$~=~2--1 line emission, we classify 17 CO emitters into early-stage mergers and nonmergers, with six of them being found to be {early-stage} mergers.
+We do not find a significant difference {in the sizes measured by ALMA and in the spatially resolved star formation properties} between these six mergers and other galaxies.
+This implies that early-stage mergers {do not play an important role in} high-density environments, as predicted by gas-rich merger simulations.} \end{enumerate}